Riffing in ombre on a blue Coltrane

 it might take Edison's 3,000 tries

-but when you get it right, you know
+but when you get the filament right, you know

 and the whole thing lifts and takes off